 - Makes one 10-inch bread

-- 1 cup (6 ounces) coarse cornmeal (also packaged as “polenta’)
+- 1 cup coarse cornmeal, which is also packaged as “polenta”

 - 8 ounces (approximately 10 slices) bacon